SherG/perpetual-elm/exampleSite/content/blog/ar-management.md

 Only non-recourse factoring offers business financing that doesn’t add debt to your balance sheet.

+<em>Note: credit risk insurance is also referred to as trade credit insurance, business credit insurance, or simply credit insurance.</em>

 ## Professional AR Management

 Once you enter into a factoring agreement, your customers will pay their invoices directly to our financial partners.
 We have a world class team with over 20 years of experience, that operates as your de facto AR department.